substantial/choosy/README.md

 We would _love_ your help with the items above!
 You're awesome.

 Code critiques, pull requests, and ideas are more than welcome!
 Let's make native inter-app linking as easy as it can be, at least within 3rd-party apps.
 You can also contact us at choosy@substantial.com.

+To contribute new url schemes or updates to url schemes submit pull requests to the [choosy-data](https://github.com/substantial/choosy-data) repository.